What are the 3 main degrees of Freemasonry?

 - An affiliate Master Mason also has the right to a Masonic funeral.

-In general, in the Blue Lodge, a degree proves your proficiency and status in the Freemasonry.
+In general, the Blue Lodge degree proves your proficiency and status in the Freemasonry.

 Besides, as we have mentioned earlier, if you want to access the other parts of Masonry, it is essential to receive all these three degrees of the Blue Lodge.

-In a way, the Blue Lodge is the beginning of your Masonic career.
+In a way, this is the beginning of your Masonic career.